LaurenceHo/quasar-photo-albums/README.md

 implement login UI and authentication process by yourself.
 Once you set up Google OAuth 2.0 client ID and OAuth consent screen, you can access login UI by going to `http://localhost:9000/login`.
 You will also need to add your Google account information in the [DynamoDB table](server/README.md#aws-dynamodb) you created.
-If every thing is set up correctly, you should be able to login with your Google account and see the admin page as below:
+If every thing is set up correctly, you should be able to login with your Google account and see the admin features including album and photo management as below:
 ![web-capture1](doc-images/Web_capture_1.webp)
 ![web-capture2](doc-images/Web_capture_2.webp)
 ![web-capture3](doc-images/Web_capture_3.webp)